 “I’m glad we were here together in our nation’s capital.”– Forrest Gump (1994)

 As for our Nation’s Capital, there is never a moment of boredom, there is an unbelievable amount of sites to see, and galleries and museums to visit.
 The first time we visited the National Gallery of Art we were so impressed by the number of famous pieces that we had so close to home!
 We were able to view Sunflowers by Van Gogh and The Water-Lily Pond by Monet which was the background of my phone for several years only to be replaced with Monet’s Nymphéas [Water Lilies] that is on display at the Musée de l’Orangerie in Paris.
-In addition to seeing work by Monet, my favorite artist, we also got to see work by all of “The Turtles” as Andrew calls them (i.e. Raphael, Michelangelo, Leonardo DaVinci, Donatello).
+In addition to seeing work by Monet, my favorite artist, we also got to see work by all of “The Turtles” (i.e. Raphael, Michelangelo, Leonardo DaVinci, Donatello).
 In addition to art, D.C. also has on display artifacts from the Apollo Space Mission, the evolution of flight, and a great IMAX theater with unique showings at the Air and Space Museum.
 No matter what your interests, there is a museum that you would find interesting!
-I will share all of my favorite places in D.C. but there is still so much more to do in this city, that I have not yet done or may not even know about!
+I will share all of my favorite places in D.C. but there is still so much more to do in this city, that I have not yet done or don’t know about!

 Museums and Galleries